Cyber AssessValydex™by iFeelTech

 1. Unintentional Data Exposure Through AI Platforms

-The most immediate risk facing small businesses is inadvertent data exposure when employees use AI tools for productivity.
-Teams often share sensitive data to speed up drafting, summarization, debugging, or analysis without realizing retention and disclosure implications.
+Teams frequently share sensitive data to speed up drafting, summarization, debugging, or analysis without reviewing the retention and disclosure policies of the platforms they use.

 Common Data Exposure Scenarios: